EiSimp/Book-Archive/README.md

 ### User Registration and Account Setup

-As a user, I will be able to easily register and set up my account in the Book Community App.
+As a user, I will be able to easily register and set up my account in the PagePals.
 This process will include providing basic information and creating a personalized profile.

 ### Book Search and Bookshelf Management